Human Rights

 Human rights due diligence

-To fulfill our responsibility to respect human rights, the MAX Group is building and implementing a human rights due diligence framework based on our Human Rights Policy, to identify, prevent, and mitigate negative impacts on human rights.
-During fiscal 2023, the Group identified human rights risks that should be addressed with the highest priority.
+To fulfill our responsibility to respect human rights, the MAX Group is building and implementing a human rights due diligence framework to identify, prevent, and mitigate negative impacts on human rights.
+In fiscal 2023, the Group identified human rights risks it should prioritize its efforts to address and defined a policy for dealing with these priority risks.
+In fiscal 2024, selfassessment questionnaires (SAQs) were administered to suppliers to determine the state of human rights risks in the supply chain, including the use of child labor and forced labor throughout the supply chain, which was one of the risks identified as a priority risk.

 Human rights risk identification process